 Note that Pugskies can adopt the smushed Pug face.
 If your Hug has a flatter face, take care not to overexert them during exercise.
 The shorter muzzle, the greater likelihood your pup will have breathing issues.

-32. Bernese Mountain Dog Husky mix (Bernese Husky)
+32. Bernese Mountain Dog Husky mix (AKA Bernese Husky)

 Large and stocky, expect your Bernese Husky to need a good deal of space.
 An open, Husky-proof yard is ideal, but you should limit this breed’s outside time in warmer climates.

 Bernese Huskies are fairly rare, but if you’re lucky enough to find one, you won’t regret it.